jisellejones/MechaCar_Statistical_Analysis/README.md

 - T-tests to determine if the manufacturing lots are statistically different from the mean population
 - The design for a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers

-## Deliverable 1: Multiple Linear Regression to Predict MPG
+## Multiple Linear Regression to Predict MPG

 ### Results of deliverable 1